ember-learn/guides-source/guides/v3.1.0/models/customizing-adapters.md

 const inflector = Inflector.inflector;

-inflector.irregular('formula', 'formulae');
-inflector.uncountable('advice');
+// Tell the inflector that the plural of "campus" is "campuses" inflector.irregular('campus', 'campuses');

+// Tell the inflector that the plural of "advice" is "advice" inflector.uncountable('advice');

-// Meet Ember Inspector's expectation of an export export default {};
+// Modules must have an export, so we just export an empty object here export default {};
 ```

-This will tell the JSON API adapter that requests for `formula`
+The JSON API adapter will now make requests for `Campus` models to
-should go to `/formulae/1` instead of `/formulas/1`, and that
+`/campuses` and `/campuses/1` (instead of `/campus/` and `/campus/1`),
-requests for `advice` should go to `/advice/1` instead of `/advices/1`.
+and requests for `advice` to `/advice` and `/advice/1` (instead of
+`/advices/` and `/advices/1`).

 When specifying irregular inflection rules for compound words, only the final word or phrase should be specified.
 For example, to specify the plural of `redCow` as `redKine` or `red-cow` as `red-kine`, only the final word segments `cow` and `kine` should be specified: